Azure/azure-functions-dotnet-worker/README.md

-# Azure Functions .NET Isolated support
+# Azure Functions .NET Isolated

 Welcome to a preview of .NET Isolated in Azure Functions. .NET Isolated provides .NET 5 support in Azure Functions.
 It runs in an out-of-process language worker that is separate from the Azure Functions runtime.
 This allows you to have full control over your application's dependencies as well as other new features like a middleware pipeline.